 How does the pollster decide who to call?All polls are based on the idea of a random sample.
 Two methods are used to get the sample.
 The first is called RDD (Random Digit Dialing) in which the pollster carefully chooses an area code and prefix (together. the first six digits of a telephone number) and then picks the next four digits at random.
 Because of how the telephone is organized, people with the same first six digits generally live close together, although this property is changing.
 This method generates a good random sample since it hits all in the selected area with equal probability, including unlisted numbers.
 Unfortunately, it also hits business phones, fax machines, and modems.
 The second method takes telephone numbers from a telephone book or list and uses them or sometimes randomizes final digit to hit unlisted numbers.

 Do pollsters call cell phones?No. It is illegal for them to do so.
 This fact means that people who have only a cell phone and no land line will be systematically excluded from polls.
 Since these people tend to be mostly young people, the pollsters intentionally overweight the 18-30 year olds to compensate for this effect, but as more people drop their landlines, it is becoming a serious issue.
+Here is a report on the issue and below is a graph taken from the report.

 Do pollsters call VoIP phones?Increasingly many people have phone service over cable or on Skype.
 There is no law against pollsters calling these phones, but it is a bit tricky because customers can often choose any area code they want.
 Someone living in Seattle can choose a Florida area code so his mother can call him as a local call.
 When a pollster calls someone with a Florida area code and gets someone in Washington, the accuracy of the poll is not improved.